terjirapat/MADT8101-Customer-Analytics/Workshop 4 - Churn Scoring/README.md

 **Feature**

-- Basket size (3 months)
+- Average basket size (3 months)
-- Basket size in 1 month
+- Average basket size in 1 month
-- Basket size in 2 months
+- Average basket size in 2 months
 - Total number of transactions (3 months)
 - Number of transactions in 1 month
 - Number of transactions in 2 months
 - Total spending (3 months)
-- Spending in 1 month
+- Total spending in 1 month
-- Spending in 2 months
+- Total spending in 2 months
 - Number of unique dates
 - Number of unique weeks
 - Time between purchase